cal-poly-csc530-2214/rosette-123-cpeterson_assigment6/README.md

 **¬a<sub>2</sub> ∧ (¬a<sub>2</sub> ∨ r ∨ ¬a<sub>1</sub>) ∧ (¬r ∨ a<sub>2</sub>) ∧ (a<sub>1</sub> ∨ a<sub>2</sub>) ∧ (¬a<sub>1</sub> ∨ p) ∧ (¬a<sub>1</sub> ∨ q) ∧ (¬p ∨ ¬q ∨ a<sub>1</sub>)**

 I don't have a simple and fast way of verifying this solution, but I'm reasonably confident in the process that I took to reach it.
 It's definitely in CNF and I don't think I made any major logical missteps when simplifying it (although it's possible my best-guess Tseytin transformation was done incorrectly).
+I thought this was a fun problem to work through and I learned quite a bit (as well as refreshed my boolean logic).

 ## Question 5